Taiko2k/Tauon/docs/setup.md

 ## Setup release on Windows

 Program should work after running setup installer exe.
 Otherwise ensure Visual C++ Runtime 2015 and DirectX are installed.

 ## Dependencies for manual setup

-Take special note of the bolded entires as currently the versions avaliable in many distros are not sufficient.
+Take special note of the entires with bolded version numbers meaning they specifically require the newer versions of those libraries.

 Italicized entires are included in the releasae zip package.